 In an era when the Serious Fraud Office, in particular, has encouraged companies to self-report bribery and has deferred prosecution agreements (DPA’s) available as an alternative to prosecution, is it likely that having a small refurbishment company dragged through the courts – and then given an absolute discharge – will persuade other corporates to disclose their wrongdoing?

-And bearing in mind that Rolls-Royce secured a DPA after years of systemic bribery around the world, is this one rule for the little guy and a more lenient approach to the bigger corporates?
+And bearing in mind that Rolls-Royce secured a DPA after years of systemic bribery around the world, and it was announced in 2019 that no individuals would be prosecuted in relation to this, is this one rule for the little guy and a more lenient approach to the bigger corporates?
 There may be the argument that a DPA was not available because Skansen was dormant and had no assets.
 But does that really justify the prosecution of what, to all intents and purposes, is a non-existent company?

 One reading of the way this case has been handled is to see it as proof that prosecutors are aiming for the “low-hanging fruit’’: the easier targets.
 If that is the case, it means that many companies will need to tread very carefully if they suspect wrongdoing in their workplace.